Water is Law

 Borrows, J. (1997).
 Living between Water and Rocks: First Nations, Environmental Planning and Democracy.
 The University of Toronto Journal, 47 (4): 417-468.

-In his "Living between Water and Rocks" article, Dr. John Borrows addresses obstacles in North American democracies which prevent First Nations from participating in the governance of their environment.
-It argues greater participation of Indigenous peoples in land use planning processes could improve both procedural and substantive outcomes of democracies.
+In his "Living between Water and Rocks" article, Dr. John Borrows addresses addresses obstacles in North American democracies which prevent First Nations from participating in the governance of their environment.
+It argues that greater participation of Indigenous peoples in land-use planning processes could improve both procedural and substantive outcomes of democracies.
 The author, John Borrows, conceptualizes three levels of participation: beyond inclusion at all stages of the process, environmental planning should also express Indigenous knowledge and be partly evaluated through Indigenous standards.

 Indigenous exclusion within North American democracies has been greatly assisted by the operation of law.
 Common law has imposed a culturally exclusive notion of space and time which is often inconsistent with Indigenous participation.
 For example, North American (both Canadian and American) law rarely recognizes the integrity of natural spaces, such as forests or watersheds.
-Instead, they allows for the appropriation and separation of resources from their natural ecosystem, thus denying their connections from one another as well as the disconnection from the Indigenous peoples of that land.
-This culturally exclusive vision of geography, which is currently passing as neutral facts in land use planning, has led to racist and anthropocentric views of representative democracy.
+Instead, they allow for the appropriation and separation of resources from their natural ecosystem, thus denying their connections from one another as well as the disconnecting them from the Indigenous peoples of that land.
+This culturally exclusive vision of geography, which is currently passing as neutral fact in land-use planning, has led to racist and anthropocentric views of representative democracy.
 With the degradation of our biophysical and sociological ecosystems, there is a growing need to move beyond this environmental racism and allow local Indigenous communities a democratic voice in regulating environmental rights and obligations.
-Beyond procedure and process, Indigenous participation can lead concrete contributions to environmental planning projects by bringing greater attention and standing to ecological considerations.
+Beyond procedure and process, Indigenous participation can lead to concrete contributions to environmental planning projects by bringing greater attention and standing to ecological considerations.
 Traditional legal knowledge systems can enhance both democracy and sustainability.

 The Hay Island Project

 In 1992, a development project involving the construction of seasonal residences on Hay Island was approved despite environmental concerns.
-The Chippewas people were excluded from the planning process which raised serious issues of notice, misrepresentation and conflict of interest.
-Local planning agencies did not disclose the proposed development of the reserve to Chippewas people.
-Moreover, the developer’s planning report stated the Band Council approved mainland access from the reserve to developers, a statement disputed by the community.
-Another procedural flaw was noted as the planner who wrote the proposal eventually became one of the parties with shared responsibility for its approval.
-This case illustrates the procedural and substantive exclusion of First Nations from land use planning and community design.
+The Chippewa people were excluded from the planning process, which raised serious issues of notice, misrepresentation and conflict of interest.
+Local planning agencies did not disclose the proposed development of the reserve to the Chippewa people.
+Moreover, the developer’s planning report stated that the Band Council approved mainland access from the reserve to developers, a statement disputed by the community.
+Another procedural flaw was that the planner who wrote the proposal eventually became one of the parties with shared responsibility for its approval.
+This case illustrates the procedural and substantive exclusion of First Nations from land-use planning and community design.